 Our school is committed to safeguarding.
-Safeguarding means keeping your child happy, healthy and safe in school.
+Safeguarding means keeping your child happy, healthy and safe in school or online.
 All staff are trained at regular intervals and are aware of how to keep our pupils safe and what signs to look out for.
 Our pupils are encouraged to share any concerns and we have robust policies and processes in place that underpin safeguarding.

 Safeguarding the interests of each child is everyone’s responsibility and within the context of this school, promoting the welfare and life opportunities for your child includes:

 Our relationships and sex education policy and curriculum

 Safeguarding covers so much more.
 In Central we try to take a holistic approach to safeguarding, not just preventing or dealing with harm but looking at the health and wellbeing, safety and security in every aspect of school life and beyond.

 In cases where the school has reason to be concerned that a child may be subject to ill- treatment, neglect or other forms of abuse, the Designated Safeguarding Lead may report this concern to Social Services and/or other appropriate agencies.

 Please remember that when the school refers a concern about a child to the Social Services Department, it is not accusing the parents of abuse but requesting that further investigation takes place to establish whether a child is at risk.

 Please see the Child Protection and Safeguarding Policies.

 Miss Sam Agan is our Designated Safeguarding Lead and Designated Lead for Looked After Children

 Please support us by ensuring that your child attends school regularly – this is a parents’ legal responsibility.
 Failing to attend this school on a regular basis will be considered as a safeguarding matter.